1911 Revolution: Republican Government in Beijing

 On 10 March 1912, Yuan Shikai was sworn as the second Provisional President of the Republic of China in Beijing.
-The government based in Beijing, known as the Beiyang Government, was not internationally recognized as the legitimate government until 1928, so the period from 1912 to 1928 was known simply as the "Beiyang Period".
 The first National Assembly election took place according to the Provisional Constitution.
 While in Beijing, the Kuomintang was formed on 25 August 1912.
-The KMT held the majority of seats after the election.
+The Nationalists held the majority of seats after the election.
 Song Jiaoren was elected as premier.
-However, Song was assassinated in Shanghai on 20 March 1913, under the secret order of Yuan Shikai.
+However, Song was assassinated in Shanghai on 20 March 1913 under a secret order by Yuan.

-Proposed Han monarchs and retention of noble titles
+Proposed Han monarchy

-Some advocated that an ethnic Han be installed as Emperor of China, either a descendant of Confucius who held the noble title of the Duke of Yansheng, or a descendant of the Ming imperial family who possessed the title of the Marquis of Extended Grace.
+Some advocated that an ethnic Han be installed as Emperor of China, either a descendant of Confucius who held the noble title of the Duke of Yansheng, or a descendant of the Ming imperial family who had the title of the Marquis of Extended Grace.
 The Duke of Yansheng was proposed as a candidate for emperorship by Liang Qichao.

-The Han hereditary aristocratic nobility like the Duke of Yansheng, the Marquis of Extended Grace, and the title of the Wujing Boshi (changed to "Dacheng Zhisheng Xianshi Nanzong Fengsi Guan" 大成至聖先師南宗奉祀官) and the titles held by the descendants of Mencius, Zengzi, and Yan Hui were retained by the new Republic of China and the title holders continued to receive their pensions.
+The Han hereditary aristocratic nobility, like the Duke of Yansheng, was retained by the new Republic of China, and the title's holders continued to receive their pensions.

-A plan backed by foreign bankers was reportedly in place to declare the Duke of Yansheng as Emperor of China, if the revolutionary's republican cause failed.
+A plan backed by foreign bankers was reportedly in place to declare the Duke of Yansheng as Emperor of China if the revolutionaries' republican cause failed.